rh-mobb/documentation/content/docs/rosa/ansible-rosa/index.md

 * <code>./environment/*/group_vars/all.yaml</code> - environment setup
 * <code>./roles/_vars/defaults/main.yml</code> - variables

-And these default variables will be overridden by specific variables which we will discuss later.
-For now, let's take a look at what those default variables are.
+And these default variables will be overridden by specific variables which we will discuss in a second.
+For now, let's take a look at what these default variables are.
 Below are the snippets from <code>./roles/_vars/defaults/main.yml</code>:

 ```bash
 # defaults for roles/cluster_create